How to Invest in Canada

 • Personal Account

 Finally, you can open non-registered, or taxable accounts – which would be a personal investment account or brokerage account.
 You will be taxed on capital gains and dividends the year they are received.
-It maxes sense for most people to focus on the other accounts first until RRSP and TFSA accounts are maxed out.
+It makes sense for most people to focus on the other accounts first until RRSP and TFSA accounts are maxed out.
 However, you should always consult a financial advisor for your own personal circumstances and what is best for you.

 Retirement plans